-Among the tens of millions of Americans face this risk are people living with chronic lung diseases like COPD, and people who are immunocompromised due to cancer, cell or organ transplants, and many other health conditions.
-For these individuals, a simple case of the sniffles can evolve into bronchitis, pneumonia, a blood stream infection, or even “polio-like” paralysis.
+Among the tens of millions of Americans who face this risk are people living with chronic lung diseases like COPD and people who are immunocompromised due to cancer, cell or organ transplants, and many other health conditions.
+For these individuals, a simple case of the sniffles can evolve into bronchitis, pneumonia, a bloodstream infection, or even “polio-like” paralysis.

 Altesa’s goal is to change this frightening “reality” for patients at risk from common viruses.

 Up to half of all upper respiratory tract infections (e.g., the “common cold”) are caused by rhinoviruses.
 Rhinoviruses are very diverse, with more than160 types, making the development of vaccines impossible with today’s technology.
 As such, the development of safe and effective medicines that can prevent or treat rhinoviruses is the most direct way to help those at high risk of serious outcomes, including: